Amy-Sim/1800_202310_DTC15/README.md

 What we'd like to build in the future:

-- Editable profile picture in accoutn settings
+- Editable profile picture in account settings
 - Nicer UI design through the app
 - Hoovering colours for navbar's icons